 In addition to our degree programs, the Department of Community Health offers a specialization in Physical Forensics for students in the BASc Community Health program.
 Knowledge of forensic science strengthens access to a broad range of careers related to work in healthcare as well careers within the justice system, or fields of social work and human rights.

-Professor Richelle Monaghan, Chair of the Community Health Department, welcomes all inquiries.
-You can contact her for more information at email@example.com .
+Professor James LeClair, Acting Chair of the Community Health Department, welcomes all inquiries.
+You can contact him for more information at firstname.lastname@example.org.